You scored better than 88.2% of the population

 Where you fall on the IQ scale.

-Detailed analysis of the "" type.
+Detailed analysis of the "High" type.

 Breakdown of individual cognitive abilities.